Angels in the Writing of the Saints

 An Italian-American who lived in California sometimes entrusted his Guardian Angel to report some messages to Padre Pio.
 Once after confession, he asked Padre Pio if he really had received his messages from his Guardian Angel.
 Saint Pio asked him: “What do you think?
 Do you think I am hard of hearing?”
 After that Padre Pio repeated the messages that were sent him some days before by his Guardian Angel.

-In these short texts, St. Jean Vianney witnesses to his conscious devotion to the holy angels.
+In the following short texts, St. Jean Vianney witnesses to his conscious devotion to the holy angels:

 Ah! if we had the eyes of angels with which to see our Lord Jesus Christ present on the Altar and looking at us, how we should love Him!